-Instructional Assistants are trained by Reading Specialist.
-They receive direction from classroom teachers and Reading Specialists.
+Instructional assistants receive direction from classroom teachers and reading specialists.
 In this way, the assistance provided through the Title I program is closely coordinated with the work of the classroom teacher.
-Classroom teachers provide the initial instruction in the classroom, and the Title 1 Instructional Assistants provide additional reinforcement and repeated instructions of the skills and concepts being taught.
+Classroom teachers provide the initial instruction in the classroom, as well as remedial support.
+The Title I instructional assistants provide additional reinforcement and repeated instruction of the skills and concepts being taught.

 In reading, assistants provide reinforcement of phonemic awareness and phonics skills, reading fluency, vocabulary, and comprehension.
 This assistance is closely coordinated with the work of reading specialists and classroom teachers.
-All instruction is aligned with the district trimester maps when applicable.

-In math, Instructional Assistants help the classroom teacher reinforce math skills in different ways.
+In math, instructional assistants help the classroom teacher reinforce math skills in different ways.
 They might work with small groups of students to reinforce a skill just taught, provide tutoring in areas of weakness, monitor individual progress, or work with the large group while the classroom teacher works directly with students in the Title I program.
 Title I assistants are trained in the use of math manipulatives to improve the understanding of math concepts.
 In addition, they receive regular training on the effective delivery of support in mathematics.